pauleveritt/pauleveritt.github.io/src/productive/productivity/todo_class/index.rst

    and, when your cursor is after the last ``9``, press ``Shift-Enter`` to Start New Line *after the end* of the current line.

+   *Note: By generating random ids, every restart will provide new URLs when going to the ``show_todo`` URL.
+Keep this in mind.
+You will have to go back to the ``list_todos`` URL, reload, and click a link.*

 #.
 Click in ``randint``, press ``Alt-Enter``, and choose
    ``Import 'random.randint'``.
 To move there from the end of the line, you can use ``Alt-Left`` to jump by word.